-Etosha is regarded as one of the best and largest national parks in Africa, famous for its wildlife population and large salt pans.
-Etosha’s dry season is an incredibly exciting time of year, as you see floods game congregating in and around the few waterholes available.
+Etosha in the North of Namibia is regarded as one of the best and largest National Parks in Africa, famous for its wildlife population and large salt pans.
+Etosha’s dry season is an incredibly exciting time of year as the game concentrates around the few waterholes available.

-This against the stark silver lined salt pans that surrounds them makes one of the most phenomenal sights in Africa.
 The variation of wildlife on offer in Etosha is what makes it really special.
-On the grasslands of Etosha you will find herds of zebra, wildebeest and impala grazing.
-Often with tall giraffe and elephant in sight.
-Etosha also has an abundance of cats, with a large population of cheetah, leopard and lion ever present.
-And if you’re really lucky you’ll see white and black rhino, as Etosha is one of the last and longest standing homes to these very special creatures.
+In addition to the plains game that grazes on the grasslands, giraffe and elephant are abundant.
+There are also good populations of big cats and if you’re really lucky you’ll see white and black rhino, as Etosha is one of the last and longest standing homes to these very special creatures.

 Situated in the Namib-Naukluft Park, the dunes of Sossusvlei are one of Namibia’s most spectacular sights.
 No matter how many pictures you have seen of these colossal forms, seeing them with your own eyes is a wonderful experience.